ucc23/ucc/_clusters/ascc20.md

 UTI_C_lit: 0.5
 UTI_C_dup: 1.0
 UTI_summary: |
-    ASCC 20 is a relatively close, rich, very dense object of very high C3 quality.
+    <b>ASCC 20</b> is a rich, very dense object of very high C3 quality.
+It is located at a very close distance from the Sun, below the mid-plane.
 It is moderately studied in the literature.<br><br>This object shares a moderate percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 45.0